MicrosoftDocs/azure-ai-docs/articles/ai-services/document-intelligence/how-to-guides/build-a-custom-model.md

 ---
-title: "Build and train a custom model - Document Intelligence (formerly Form Recognizer)"
+title: "Build and train a custom model - Document Intelligence "
 titleSuffix: Azure AI services
 description: Learn how to build, label, and train a custom model.
 author: laujan